Hokkaido: Flora and fauna

 There are three populations of the Ussuri brown bear found on the island.
-There are more brown bears in Hokkaidō than anywhere else in Asia besides Russia.
-The Hokkaidō brown bear is separated into three distinct lineages.
+There are more brown bears in Hokkaido than anywhere else in Asia besides Russia.
+The Hokkaido brown bear is separated into three distinct lineages.
 There are only eight lineages in the world.
 Those on Honshu died out long ago.

 Hokkaido is also the historical and current range of Japan's sea otter population, which is increasingly becoming a major tourism draw as sea otters disappear from Japanese aquaria.

-The native conifer species in northern Hokkaidō is the Sakhalin fir (Abies sachalinensis).
+The native conifer species in northern Hokkaido is the Sakhalin fir (Abies sachalinensis).
 The flowering plant Hydrangea hirta is also found on the island.